Credit Card Consolidation: Complete Guide to Combining Card Debt

 Why Credit Card Debt Is Particularly Suited for Consolidation

 Credit card debt carries some of the highest interest rates in consumer lending.
-As of January 2026, the average APR on accounts carrying balances sits at 22.30%, with new card offers averaging 23.79%.
-For borrowers with fair or poor credit, rates can soar to 24-28% or higher.
+As of Q1 2026, the average APR for all credit card accounts is 21.00%, while accounts actually accruing interest average 21.52%.
+The average APR offered on a new credit card is 23.79% as of May 2026, and for borrowers with fair or poor credit, rates can climb to 28% or higher.

-These astronomical rates mean that most of your monthly payment goes toward interest rather than principal, keeping you trapped in a debt cycle.
-A $7,000 balance at 23.79% APR with $250 monthly payments would take 41 months to pay off and cost $3,314 in interest alone.
+These elevated rates mean that most of your monthly payment goes toward interest rather than principal, keeping you trapped in a debt cycle.
+A $7,000 balance at 23.79% APR with $250 monthly payments would take 41 months to pay off and cost more than $3,300 in interest alone.
 Credit card consolidation addresses this problem by securing a lower rate, allowing more of your payment to reduce the actual debt.

 Pincher's Pro Tip